Zen-Watch/zen-watch-backend/zen-watch-api/README.md

 - /handlers -- Invokes external & internal dependencies, called by routes
 - /logic - Data access layer for mongoose models, called by handlers
 - /db - MySQL connection pool & any other necessary core db files
-- /sql_pushplan - contains the mysql schema files to restore the mysql db (table operation type, core & visualization, notification tables are separated by the respective prefixes)
 ```

 ### Deployment